algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 ### <u>Calculating Santa's arrival time</u>

 Santa's exact arrival time will always be exactly 00:00 25th December, <u>solar time</u>.
-Therefore, the following equation can be used to calculate the local solar midnight time:
+Therefore, the following equation can be used to calculate the local solar midnight time in hours:

 ```
 LT = DST + ((15 + Z - Lloc) / 15) - (E/60)